 Even though Windows 10 makes it easy to print documents, you may sometimes come across various issues.
 One of the issues is Print Spooler Keeps on Stopping on Windows 10.

-If you’re on Windows 10, and you’re seeing the error message ‘print spooler isn’t running’, or ‘printer Spooler keeps stopping - cannot print from applications’ you’re not alone.
+If you’re on Windows 10, and you’re seeing the error message ‘print spooler isn’t running, or ‘printer Spooler keeps stopping - cannot print from applications’ you’re not alone.
 Many Windows users are reporting this issue.

 Here’s the good news: it can be fixed.

-This article gives you a few solutions to fix Printer Spooler keeps stopping - Cannot print from Applications.
+This article gives you a few solutions to fix Printer Spooler that keeps stopping - Cannot print from Applications.
 Follow these steps and find the proper solution to fix it.

-You may need this article later again if the print spooler stops working on Windows 10; bookmark it in case you need it later.
+You may need this article again later if the print spooler stops working on Windows 10; bookmark it in case you need it later.

 What is Print Spooler in Windows 10